 Yes.
 During this time, the college is committed to continuing as many supportive services to our students as possible.
 Students can continue to place their orders every other week here.
-The new pick up schedule is listed below and will begin on March 24.
 We ask students to practice good social distancing measures and make pick-ups alone.
 Please bring a photo ID.
 Anyone who is feeling ill, running a fever or experiencing flu-like symptoms should not come and will not be serviced.

 - Flanagan Campus (Lincoln)